 Who is Dr. Martin Luther King Jr?

-Dr. Martin Luther King was an activitst and Baptist minister who blended his religion with his activision to become one of the most prominent leaders in the civil rights movement from 1955 until his assassination in Mempis, TN in 1968.
-Dr. King was a faith leader, civil rights activist, and minister, just like his father, Martin Luther King Sr. Dr. King, an African American man from the south, learned about Gandhi and effecting change through nonviolence and civil disobedience.
-He brough that philosophy to his efforts around civil rights.
+Dr. Martin Luther King was an activist and Baptist minister who blended his religion with his activism to become one of the most prominent leaders in the civil rights movement from 1955 until his assassination in Memphis, TN in 1968.
+Dr. King was a faith leader, civil rights activist, and minister, just like his father, Martin Luther King Sr. Dr. King, an African American man from the South, learned about Gandhi and effecting change through nonviolence and civil disobedience.
+He brought that philosophy to his efforts around civil rights.

 What is Dr. Martin Luther King Jr. Day?